 Whilst it is quite a simple procedure to change plugs, we recommend for safety reasons that you use a qualified electrician if you are at all unsure.

 Sending Batteries from the UK to New Zealand

-You may have not given much thought to the batteries you will send to New Zealand, but there are strict regulations that you need to know the rules of when shipping batteries internationally.
+You may have not given much thought to the batteries you will send to New Zealand, but there are strict regulations that you need to know when shipping batteries internationally.
 This is because batteries can be a safety risk and be the cause of fires.
-Sending batteries by air freight and sea freight include different rules.
+Sending batteries by air freight and sea freight invoke different rules.
 Here is what you need to know:

 Sending Standard Batteries